haroun08/RescueRoute-AI-SpatialComputing/README.md

 - Python with Flask or Django.

 ### Frontend:
-- React or Vue.js for interactive dashboards and visualizations.
+- React  for interactive dashboards and visualizations.

 ### Database:
 - PostgreSQL with PostGIS for geospatial data.